Nottoway Plantation: 19th century

-He ordered all his slaves to build his house.
-Although he did lay out the design.
-He also designed the neighboring Belle Grove, now also destroyed.
-Randolph and the owner of Belle Grove, John Andrews, are known to have had a rivalry of sorts that even extended to their homes.
+Randolph hired architect Henry Howard to build the plantation house.
+Howard also designed the neighboring Belle Grove, now also destroyed.
+Randolph and the owner of Belle Grove, John Andrews, were known to have had a rivalry of sorts that extended to their homes.
 Compiling the materials for his plantation home, cypress logs were cut and cured under water for six years, then cut into planks and dried into what is called virgin cypress.
 The wood's most notable feature is its durability and resistance to termites.
-Handmade bricks were baked in kilns by enslaved African Americans, and 40 carpenters, brick masons, and plumbers were hired by Howard, who lived in tents at the construction site while doing their work.
-The massive home was completed in 1859, along with various other buildings, including quarters for enslaved workers, a schoolhouse, greenhouse, stable, steam-powered sugar house, wood cisterns, and other necessary buildings for an agricultural operation.
+Handmade bricks were baked in kilns by slaves and 40 carpenters, brick masons, and plumbers were hired by Howard, who lived in tents at the construction site while doing their work.
+The massive home was completed in 1859, along with various other buildings, including quarters for slaves, a schoolhouse, greenhouse, stable, steam-powered sugar house, wood cisterns, and other necessary buildings for an agricultural operation.

 Soon after the house was completed, the American Civil War began.
 Randolph backed the Confederacy financially once the war began.
 He sent his three sons to fight for the Confederate Army, losing his oldest son, Algernon Sidney Randolph, at the Battle of Vicksburg.
 With the war coming ever closer to Nottoway, Randolph decided to take 200 slaves to Texas, and grow cotton there while his wife, Emily, stayed at Nottoway with the youngest children, hoping that their presence would save it from destruction.
 The plantation was occupied by U.S. Army and Confederate troops.
 Though the grounds were damaged and the animals were taken, Nottoway survived the war with only a single grapeshot to the far left column that did not fall out until 1971.

-Despite the passing of the Thirteenth Amendment, 53 people formerly enslaved by John Randolph continued in his service as low-paid laborers.
+Despite the passing of the Thirteenth Amendment, 53 former slaves continued in his service as low-paid laborers.
 When he returned to Nottoway after the Civil War, most, having few other choices, returned with him.
 The sugar business was not as profitable after the war, and by 1875, Nottoway was reduced to 800 acre.
 John Randolph died at Nottoway on September 8, 1883, leaving the plantation to his wife.

 Emily Randolph sold the plantation in 1889 for $50,000, which she divided equally among her nine surviving children and herself.
 She died in Baton Rouge in 1904.